-Stage 2
+Formal Stage 2

-If the alleged misconduct is contested or if it is of a more serious nature, or if it is a repetition of misconduct, or misconduct by a person who has already received two formal warnings, previously dealt with under Stage 1, then it may be dealt with under Stage 2, in which case a Formal College Investigation will be initiated.
-Students should note that there are certain matters within the University which cannot be investigated at a College level and should be taken forward under the relevant University policy as outlined in the University's General Regulations (most often the Non- academic Misconduct Policy).
-This includes matter which may need to be heard by Senate Discipline Committee.

-The procedure for a College Investigation under Stage 2 is as follows -
+If the alleged misconduct is contested or if it is of a more serious nature, or if it is a repetition of misconduct, or misconduct by a person who has already received two formal warnings, previously dealt with under Stage 1, then it may be dealt with under Stage 2, in which case the matter will be passed to the University's Student Conduct Office for investigation.
+This includes, but is not limited to, matters which may need to be heard by Senate Discipline Committee.
+The procedure for action at Formal Stage 2 is outlined in the University's Non-Academic Misconduct Procedure.